armory/spinnaker-config-deb/README.md

 ### Notable files & directories

-`./bin/build.sh` - The build script that will create the Debian package.
-In order to maintain consistency across build environments this script depends on Docker being available.
+`./bin/build.sh` - The build script that will create the Debian package using `./gradlew`

-`./bin/push.sh` - The script used to push to your artifact repository, includes an example to push to bintray.
+`./bin/push.sh` - The script used to push to your artifact repository, includes an example to push to bintray and deb-s3.

 `./build/distributions/` - Contains Debian that is ready for distribution or installation.
 You'll want to want upload this to your central repository such as